30 Days From Mar 3

 Seasonal Changes and the 30-Day Period Following March 3rd

 The impact of these seasonal shifts can be significant across different sectors.
 For agriculture, it signifies the planting season for many crops.
-For tourism, it means a change in outdoor activities and the start of the spring travel season.
+Also, for tourism, it means a change in outdoor activities and the start of the spring travel season.
 This 30-day period also represents the shift in various animal behaviors, such as bird migrations and the emergence of insects.

 Practical Applications: Planning and Project Management